SharePoint/PnP-Partner-Pack/README.md

 * Each partner would have starting point for their customizations
 * Each partner would have ready to use demo based on PnP guidance
 * Level setting community with the model
-* Concentration on sufficient guidance on getting started – even idiots will learn how to use Office 365 and Azure together
+* Concentration on sufficient guidance on getting started